mgoellnitz/dinistiq/README.md

 showed.
 If you need some typical configuration types at this level - like e.g. Strings, Booleans, Lists, and Maps some extensions of this mere class based syntax had to be introduced.
-Any simple type found in the java.lang package can be intanciated with a value set since these values are immutable and there are thus no modifiable fields or setters in these classes.
+Any simple type found in the java.lang package can be intanciated with a value bound to it since these values are immutable and there are thus no modifiable fields or setters in these classes.

 So